 Permits are required for burning yard debris and land clearing - in areas where burning is allowed.
-Outdoor burning is not permitted from July 15 through September 30, when the fire danger level tends to be high.
+Outdoor burning is not permitting during the summer months, when the fire danger level tends to be high.

 Can I burn on my property?

-Outdoor burning is illegal within city limits and urban growth areas.
+Outdoor burning of yard debris or for land clearing purposes is illegal within city limits and urban growth areas.
 To determine if you can burn on your property, view the No Burn Area maps online or contact the Southwest Clean Air Agency (SWCCA) at (360) 574-3058.

 What types of materials can I burn?